toddcf/code-snippets/deployment/2-deployment-checklist.md

 ## GH Pages

-Deploy to GH Pages first as a "preprod" test.
-(Link to those instructions here.)
+1. Deploy to GH Pages first as a "preprod" test: https://github.com/toddcf/code-snippets/blob/master/git/common-commands.md

-- Check console for warnings or errors on every single page.
+2. Check console for warnings or errors on every single page.

 ## Private Hosting (Dreamhost)

 - Upload via SFTP (FileZilla):
   - Only the changed files.
-  - Only the minified CSS and JS files -- not the non-minified working files.
+  - Only the minified files -- not the non-minified working files.